 - Jane M Klausman Women in Business Scholarships for women studying a business-related degree;

 - Women in Technology Scholarships for women pursuing a technology degree or closely related program, who demonstrate outstanding potential in the field; and

 - Young Women in Public Affairs Awards for high school students to encourage them to enter careers in public affairs, public policy and positions of leadership.

 For administrative purposes, Zonta International has created 32 Districts.
 Western Australia is part of District 23 that also includes Northern Territory, South Australia, Tasmania and Victoria.
 Each District is divided into Areas.
-The Zonta Club of Perth is in Area 3, which includes the seven clubs in Western Australia: Perth, Perth Northern Suburbs, Swan Hills, Bunbury, Peel (Mandurah), and Dunsborough.
+The Zonta Club of Perth is in Area 3, which includes the six clubs in Western Australia: Perth, Perth Northern Suburbs, Swan Hills, Bunbury, Peel (Mandurah), and Dunsborough.
 In addition, our club has founded a Golden Z Club at St Catherine’s College, University of Western Australia and school based Z Club at Shenton College.

 Our club actively supports two District 23 service projects: